jfreeman812/QE-Tools/index.rst

 :doc:`qecommon_tools<docs/qecommon_tools>`                A library for helper functions across QE-Tools designed for larger consumption
 :doc:`qe_coverage<_docs/reporting/qe_coverage>`           A collection of tools for QE-related reporting :doc:`qe_logging<docs/qe_logging>`                        A collection of logging-related helpers to provide standard logging for QE.
+:doc:`qe_behave <_docs/qe_behave/README>`                 A collection of packages and tools to support Gherkin/Behave-based testing.
 :doc:`github_tools<_docs/github_tools/README>`            A collection of tools around Git and GitHub to make developers' lives easier.
 :doc:`sphinx-gherkindoc<_docs/sphinx-gherkindoc/README>`  A tool to convert Gherkin into Sphinx documentation :doc:`tableread<_docs/tableread/README>`                  A library for converting reStructredText tables into Python objects